ecmwf-ifs/ifs-arpege-coding-standards/index.rst

   Nevertheless targeted explanations of particular segments of interest are desirable.
   Each source file should have a homogeneous coding style.

+* Contours of a routine or module should be considered with care, avoiding excessive length or complexity.

 * Routine call signatures or interfaces should be designed with care, respecting library contouring.
-Interfaces that are not internal to a component should priviledge
+Interfaces that are not internal to a component should privilege as much as possible native fortran datatypes rather than derived types.

 * Naming of new variables, routines and modules should help the reader understand code as efficiently as possible. *Renaming of legacy / existing code?*

-* Contours of a routine or module should be considered with care, avoiding excessive length or complexity.

-* In order to make domain decomposition easier to follow, global variable names are suffixed by G, while subdomain-local variables are suffixed by L.

 * Large arrays should be declared as allocatable, to avoid excessive stack usage.
   Small arrays, and in particular those declared in tight code (this should be avoided wherever